pavan-kumar-arepu/pavan-kumar-arepu/README.md

+# 👋 Hello I'm ArepuPavankumar!

+About Me
+I'm a passionate Software Mobile Developer & Architect based in Sweden and Hyderabad, with over 14 years of experience.
+My focus is on designing and architecting mobile applications for both iOS and Android platforms using Native and Hybrid mobile technologies.

-# 👋 Hi there, I'm ArepuPavankumar!
+# 👋 Hello, I'm ArepuPavankumar!

+## About Me

-I'm a passionate Software Mobile Developer & Architect based in Sweden and Hyderabad(Overall 14+ Years), focusing on designing and architecting mobile applications for both iOS and Android platforms.
+I'm a passionate Software Mobile Developer & Architect based in Sweden and Hyderabad, with over 14 years of experience.
+My focus is on designing and architecting mobile applications for both iOS and Android platforms using Native and Hybrid mobile technologies.
-140+ Repositories that cover the spectrum of tech stack(C, C++, Swift, Objective, Java, Kotlin, JavaScript, Dart, Shell/Python Scripting) and technologies like (iOS, Android, and ReactNative).
-My expertise includes Mobile Development, architecture, system design, low-level and high-level architecture, cloud technologies (AWS, Azure, Google Cloud), and artificial intelligence.

 ## 🚀 What I Do

-- **Mobile App Development&Architecting/Solutioning:** I love turning innovative ideas into reality through mobile app development.
+- **Mobile App Development & Architecting/Solutioning:**
+  - Specializing in SwiftUI, Jetpack, React Native, and Flutter.

+- **Firebase Services:**
+  - Expert in leveraging Firebase services to their full extent, including Remote Config, Crashlytics, Push Notifications, Firebase Cloud Functions, Firestore, and Firebase Realtime Database.

+- **System Design:**
-- **System Design:** Specializing in creating seamless and intuitive user experiences.
+  - Creating seamless and intuitive user experiences.

+- **Database:**
+  - Proficient in Sqlite, Realm, Core Data.

+- **Streams:**
+  - Experienced with RxSwift and Combine.

-- **Cloud Technologies:** AWS(Certified), Azure(Certified), Google Cloud(Exploring)
+- **Cloud Technologies:**
+  - AWS (Certified), Azure (Certified), Firebase, Google Cloud (Exploring).

+- **Artificial Intelligence:**
-- **Artificial Intelligence:** Exploring the realms of AI for enhancing mobile app capabilities.
+  - Exploring AI for enhancing mobile app capabilities.

 ## 💡 Share Your Ideas